 My favourite building ever, one of Budapest’s highlights, the Hungarian Parliament, can be visited outside and inside (tickets can be bought in advance here).
 Did you know that this is the third largest parliament building in the world, after the Pentagon and the Bucharest Parliament, and that it is the seventh most visit landmark in the whole world?
 Just next to it, there is the Shoes on the Danube monument, below the parliament by the riverside promenade.
 This was built in 2005 to honour the Jews that were killed in Budapest during the World War II.
 Photographic tip: if you want a good photo of the Parliament, just cross the Danube by catching the metro from Kossuth Lajos Tér to Batthyány Tér and enjoy the amazing view!

-If you are into museums, there’s the House of Terror (about the fascist and communist regimes in 20th-century Hungary), the Hungarian National Gallery, House of Terror and the Hungarian National Museum.
+If you are into museums, there’s the House of Terror (about the fascist and communist regimes in 20th-century Hungary), the Hungarian National Gallery, and the Hungarian National Museum.
 There is a lot more which I haven’t been, but I would definitely recommend this 3.
 If you’re lucky, on the 1st or 3rd Saturday of the month some have free entry.

 Climb the Gellért Hill, enjoy the view and then relax on the Gellért Thermal Bath, my favourite and also the most expensive.
 If you want to go more low cost, there’s Rudas (last three photos on the gallery below), Király, Lukacs or the famous Széchenyi Baths (first photo).
 Click on the links above for the official websites with updated prices.

 Close to the Széchenyi Baths you can find the Heroes Square and just next to it there’s the amazing Vajdahunyad Castle.
 During winter, there is also Europe’s biggest natural ice rink, Városligeti Műjégpálya.
 Be sure you book your ticket on the website beforehand, especially during peak season (Christmas and New Year’s), and bring 4000HUF in cash for the skate’s deposit.
 It’s really fun, worth a visit!